Alluxio/alluxio/docs/en/ufs/Azure-Data-Lake.md

 [Service-to-service authentication](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-service-to-service-authenticate-using-active-directory) for your storage account.
 For the purposes of this guide, the Azure storage account name is called `<AZURE_ACCOUNT>` and the directory in that storage account is called `<AZURE_DIRECTORY>`.
-For more information about Azure storage account, Please see [here](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-get-started-portal).
+For more information about Azure storage account, please see [here](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-get-started-portal).